Robdeseg/HTML-CSS-Portfolio-Project/README.md

 # Willem Platerink Photography

  Willem Platerink is an internationally acclaimed photographer who specialises in African wildlife and culture.
-With over 20 years’ experience, he has, over that time, built a global following who are drawn to his unique style when it comes to capturing the beating heart of Africa and its people.
+With over 20 years’ experience, he has, during that time, built a global following who are drawn to his unique style when it comes to capturing the beating heart of Africa and its people.
 His work has featured in print media in over 100 countries as well as exhibiting in some of the most renowned galleries around the world.

 <a href="https://robdeseg.github.io/HTML-CSS-Portfolio-Project/" target="_blank" rel="noopener">Willem Platerink Photography</a>